 What is HTML5?HTML5 is the latest revision of HTML markup code.
 The code used to render webpages, text, images, video, etc, in web browser software like Internet Explorer, Google Chrome, Safari and Firefox.
 It is used for all browsers on all types of computer devices including desktops, laptops, tablets, smartphones and all other mobile devices.
 It is published, updated and maintained by the W3C (Wide Web Consortium) and WHATWG.
 It is has been released as a stable W3C recommendation.
 It reached official status, with formal ratification by W3C, on Oct 28, 2014, thus making it the code of choice for creating webpages.

 You have probably heard about HTML5 on other websites or from friends.
 It is the fifth major revision of the HTML markup language, the code used for website building.
-It is rapidly replacing HTML 4.01 standards as the code of choice for web development.
-Web templates may be built in HTML 4.01 or in HTML5 as well as other older revisions of HTML.
+It rapidly replaced HTML 4.01 standards as the code of choice for web development.
+Web templates are now built using HTML5 with some HTML 4.01 tags for older browser compliance.
+HTML5 is intended to subsume not only HTML 4, but also XHTML 1 and DOM Level 2 HTML.
 For more details about HTML see the HTML Web Templates Definitions Page.

 HTML 4.01 will always work and be viewable in modern web browser software.
 In the case of HTML5, if a website is built exclusively using only HTML5 code, if the designer did not take older browser software into account, in some cases it may make the website unviewable in these older browsers that are still in use.
-Browsers that do not fully support HTML5 will be unable to properly render a website built exclusively using the new code (see "HTML5 Penetration" below on this page).
-HTML 4.01 code is tried and true.
-HTML5 is new.
+Browsers that do not fully support HTML5 will be unable to properly render a website built exclusively using the newer code (see "HTML5 Penetration" below on this page).
 As with all updates there are always some bugs to work out.
 HTML5 is the preferred choice for any new website project.

-Note however, a website that uses HTML5 exclusively, without testing for older browser compatibility so it will be viewable in all web browsers, requires extra care and consideration during the web template development stage.
-Our designs do not include any type of detection or special scripts to allow for the backward compatibility.
+Creating websites to allow older browser compatibility, to be viewable in all web browsers, requires extra care and consideration during the web template development stage.
+Our designs do not include any type of detection or special scripts to allow for this backward compatibility.
 We use HTML5 compliant markup and css styles to keep the code simple and lean.
 We create websites that are backward compatible while still maintaining full W3C HTML5 and CSS3 web standards compliance.

 How Different is HTML5 From HTML 4.01?Actually, there is very little difference between HTML5 and the older HTML 4.01 specification.
 A lot of the hype surrounding HTML5 is the implementation of "web standards", however, in the end these standards are not really standard at all.
 The standard video and audio once touted as the strength of HTML5 actually is more of a weakness because HTML5 requires at least 4 different video formats and 2 audio formats to play media in all popular browsers.
 See "HTML5 & Audio/Video Issues" below on this page.